-Approximately 93% of the Canadian income-producing properties based on revenue as at December 31, 2018 are located in the Greater Toronto Area.
-The remaining three properties in the Canadian portfolio are located in Southwestern Ontario.
-The lease payments for properties in Canadia are denominated in Canadian dollars.
+100% of the Canadian income-producing properties based on revenue as at December 31, 2020 are located in the Greater Toronto Area.
+In the previous year, Granite held two properties in the Canadian portfolio located in Southwestern Ontario, which were sold in 2020.
+The lease payments for properties in Canada are denominated in Canadian dollars.